uniteddata/shopin_public/README.md

 * First node will store the contact of incoming node to its routing table

-## Update 0.2: Procedure to onboard new nodes and to read IP addresses dynamically
+## Update 0.2: Procedure to onboard nodes and read IP addresses dynamically

 * Added a CONTACT_LIST remote procedure call (RPC) method
 * New node procedures: